commonsharp/SurvivalProject-Server/README.md

 * If you have 2 players on one team in hero mode, the game starts.

 # 28/04/2017
+* Changed a bit more code to use Hibernate.
+Still got a lot to work on...
 * Trades: You can open up the trade interface.
 * Trades: You can put new cards, elements and/or code in the trade interface.
 * Trades: You can cancel a trade.